What Are Some of the Best Jobs I Can Get with a Communication Degree?

 Editor

-Editors plan, review, proofread and rewrite existent to make it easier for readers from different types of media to understand the information.
+Editors plan, review, proofread, and rewrite existing content to make it easier for readers from different types of media to understand the information.
 In addition, executive editors are generally the ones who decide which writer submissions will be published.
-The median salary for editors was $63,400 in 2020.
+The median salary for editors was $73,080 in 2022.

 Interpreters and Translators

-Interpreters and translators decipher, simplify and convert information from one language to another for a greater understanding between their clients.
-The median salary for interpreters and translators was $52,330 in 2020.
+Interpreters and translators decipher, simplify, and convert information from one language to another for a greater understanding between their clients.
+The median salary for interpreters and translators was $53,640 in 2022.

 News Analysts, Reporters, and Journalists

-News analysts, reporters, and journalists maintain the audience updated about newsworthy information and events happening locally, nationally, and around the world.
-The median salary for news analysts, reporters, and journalists was $49,300 in 2020.
+News analysts, reporters, and journalists keep the audience updated about newsworthy information and events happening locally, nationally, and around the world.
+The median salary for news analysts, reporters, and journalists was $55,960 in 2022.

 The Communication Program

-Does Communication sound like the right field for you?
-Then it is time to consider UTSA Online’s B.A. in Communication.
-Because it is a 100% online program, you will be able to work at your own pace to keep your work, life, and education in balance to graduate from a top university.
+Does communication sound like the right field for you?
+Then it’s time to consider UTSA Online’s B.A. in Communication.
+Because it’s a 100% online program, you’ll be able to work at your own pace to keep your work, life, and education in balance to graduate from a top university.

 Some of the courses included in the Communication program at UTSA Online include: